Literature Place Names

 usage

-Avalon (Island) Arthurian Romance
+Avalon (Island) Arthurian Cycle

 The name of the island paradise to which King Arthur was brought after his death.
 The name of this island is perhaps related to Welsh afal meaning "apple", a fruit that was often linked with paradise.